Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning

 We assess the time performance and network overhead of \system{}.
 To study the impact of the federation scale, we vary the population size from 100 to 400 to 700.
 The target sampled clients are proportionately set to 10, 40, and 70, respectively.

-\PHM{\system{} Induces Acceptable Overhead in Time.} Figure~\ref{fig:time} summarizes the average round time in random selection, broken down into two parts: local training (`train'), and the remaining workflow operations (`other').
-It also shows the runtime portion of the latter, helping the reader understand the characteristics of various FL tasks.
-When compared to Rand, \system{} implemented with \texttt{Client-Centric} incurs a time cost of less than 6\%, 8\%, and 10\% for population sizes of 100, 400, and 700, respectively.
+\PHM{\system{} Induces Acceptable Overhead in Time.} Table~\ref{tab:rand_perf} reports the average round time measured at the server when random selection is deployed.
+Compared to Rand, training with \texttt{Client-Centric} incurs a time cost of less than 6\%, 8\%, and 10\% for population sizes of 100, 400, and 700, respectively.
 Moreover, the overhead for \texttt{Server-Centric} is 1\%, 4\%, and 3\%, respectively.
 Such acceptable overhead is expected as \system{} is built on lightweight security primitives (\ref{sec:design_random}).
-As for informed selection, all the observed trends are identical to those reported in Figure~\ref{fig:time} (with Rand replaced by Oort).
-We thus defer the results to Appendix~\ref{sec:appendix_informed} for brevity.
+Table~\ref{tab:rand_perf} also reports the time cost from the perspective of participants.
+In comparison to Rand, \texttt{Server-Centric} incurs less than 4\% overhead at the participant side, again; whereas \texttt{Client-Centric} incurs an overhead of up to 40\% due to the offloading of the client selection process to each client.\footnote{Such inflation barely affects the end-to-end latency (measured at the server end) as participants run in parallel with the server.} Regarding informed selection, the observed trends are similar to those reported in Table~\ref{tab:rand_perf} (with Rand replaced by Oort) and are deferred to Appendix~\ref{sec:appendix_informed}.

-\PHM{\system{} Induces Negligible Overhead in Network.} Figure~\ref{fig:network} illustrates the network footprint per round at the server end during random selection, categorized into two components: the outbound part (`send') and the inbound part (`recv').
-As one can see, \system{} introduces less than 1\% additional network footprint across all evaluated tasks and all participation scales.
+\PHM{\system{} Induces Negligible Overhead in Network.} Table~\ref{tab:rand_perf} also provides the network footprint per round, measured at both the server end and the participant end.
+As one can see, \system{} consistently introduces less than 1\% network overhead across all evaluated tasks and participation scales.
 This can be attributed to the fact that the predominant communication overhead in FL is the transmission of the model, rather than other auxiliary information.
-For example, when training over Reddit with 700 clients, model transfer in a round yields a network footprint of approximately 6.6 GB to the server (Fig.~\ref{fig:network-700}).
+For example, when training over Reddit with 700 clients, model transfer in a round yields a network footprint of approximately 6.56 GB to the server.
 In contrast, the extra cost brought by \texttt{Client-Centric} and \texttt{Server-Centric} are merely 1.3 MB and 0.3 MB, respectively.
-As for informed selection, again, we defer them to Appendix~\ref{sec:appendix_informed} given the identical implications.
+As for informed selection, again, we defer the results to Appendix~\ref{sec:appendix_informed} given the similar implications.